 I was getting bad z banding / ribbing, tried many things to fix it, but currently replacing the springy coupler with a new one and making sure the rod and motor are actually perfectly aligned seems to totally fix it.
 I will be trying another oldham coupler design as well that should work a bit better than the extended nut mount, and will be more necessary once the rest of the hardware for the dual z setup is installed.

-I also needed a taller z limit switch mount because the needed screw was far too long - but probably also exasperated by the fact that I added a linear rail to the y axis, so I also added a shorter one than I needed which may be more suitable for others.
+I also needed a taller z limit switch mount because the needed screw was far too long - but probably also exasperated by the fact that I added a linear rail to the y axis, so I also added a shorter one than I needed which may be more suitable for your setup.

 0.3mm layers x 0.5mm nozzle